 Figure 4.
 Anatomical cause of a dural tear.
-A posterior epidural ligament is connected between the dura and ligamentum flavum (A and B, black may help to drain excessive irrigation fluid.45 Neck pain or headache can be improved with bed rest and conservative treatments.14
+A posterior epidural ligament is connected between the dura and ligamentum flavum (A and B, black may help to drain excessive irrigation fluid.45 Neck pain or headache can be improved with bed rest and conservative treatments 14

 Neural Injury.
 Neural injury can occur during the biportal endoscopic approach, as it can occur in microsurgery.
 Neural injuries can be caused by surgical instruments, and retraction are usually temporary and not severe.
-The patients present with transient muscle weakness or hypesthesia.
-14 These symptoms are usually improved with conservative management, including physical therapy, bed rest, and medications.
+The patients present with transient muscle weakness or hypesthesia.14 These symptoms are usually improved with conservative management, including physical therapy, bed rest, and medications.

 Postoperative Instability and Facet Joint Injury.
-Postoperative segmental instability or facet joint injury is another complication of biportal endoscopic laminotomy.
-6,23,26 In addition, iatrogenic inferior articular process fractures can occur during laminotomy (Figure 8), and these complications are similar to those from conventional or microscopic surgery.
-Therefore, preoperative instability is a contraindication to biportal endoscopic lumbar decompression.
+Postoperative segmental instability or facet joint injury is another complication of biportal endoscopic laminotomy.^{6,23,26} In addition, iatrogenic inferior articular process fractures can occur during laminotomy (Figure 8), and these complications are similar to those from conventional or microscopic surgery.
+Therefore, preoperative

-Specific Complications Related to Foraminal or Extraforaminal Stenosis Decompression.
+Specific Complications Related to Foraminal or Extraforaminal Stenosis

+Decompression.
 The biportal endoscopic paraspinal approach (Wiltse approach) has been used to treat foraminal and extraforaminal stenosis.
 The lateral locations of the 2 portals can induce hydroperitoneum.
 Irrigation fluid can leak into the abdominal cavity through the muscles.
 Therefore, endoscopic and surgical instruments must be placed around the foraminal ligament and bony structures, including the isthmus, transverse, and superior articular processes.
-If only muscle is seen, then the 2 ports may be located too laterally, and there is a high possibility of irrigation leakage into the abdominal cavity.
-10 Paracentesis should be considered for a symptomatic hydroperitoneum.
-10
+If only muscle is seen, then the 2 ports may be located too laterally, and there is a high possibility of irrigation leakage into the abdominal cavity.10 Paracentesis should be considered for a symptomatic hydroperitoneum.10

 Retroperitoneal fluid collection is a biportal endoscopic extraforaminal decompression complication of the far-out syndrome.13 It can occur during decompression under the pelvic ala or asymptomatic and treated conservatively (A).
-Symptomatic large epidural hematoma compressing the thecal sac and infiltrating the muscle layer (B).
+Symptomatic large epidural hematoma compressing the thecal sac and infiltrating the muscle laver (B).

 Figure 5.
-Intraoperative primary dura repair is performed with sutureless non-penetrating clips (A), TachoSil (B) and simple sutures (C).
+Intraoperative primary dura repair is performed with sutureless non-penetrating clips (A).
+TachoSil (B) and simple sutures (C)

 Figure 6.
-Postoperative magnetic resonance imaging images depicting a postoperative epidural hematoma.
-Small postoperative epidural hematomas are usually pseudoarthrosis between the ala and transverse process.13 Good drainage of irrigation fluid through the working portal is important for preventing a retroperitoneal fluid collection.13 Decompression around the ala area should be performed quickly to reduce the possibility of irrigation fluid leakage into the retroperitoneal area.13 attention should be paid to avoid arterial injury.
-Bleeding from the radicular artery can be controlled using radiofrequency ablation.
+Postoperative magnetic resonance imaging mages depicting a postoperative epidural hematoma Small postoperative epidural hematomas are usually pseudoarthrosis between the ala and transverse process.13 Good drainage of irrigation fluid through the working portal is important for preventing a retroperitoneal fluid collection.13 Decompression around the ala area should be performed quickly to reduce the possibility of irrigation fluid leakage into the retroperitoneal area.13

-Arterial bleeding from the radicular branch of the segmental artery is another complication of the biportal endoscopic paraspinal approach (Figure 9A).^{6,1-10} Radicular arteries are found around the foramen and exiting nerve roots (Figure 9B).
-Therefore, when performing foraminal decompression,
+Arterial bleeding from the radicular branch of the segmental artery is another complication of the biportal endoscopic paraspinal approach (Figure 9A).^{6,10} Radicular arteries are found around the foramen and exiting nerve roots (Figure 9B).
+Therefore, when performing foraminal decompression, attention should be paid to avoid arterial injury.
+Bleeding from the radicular artery can be controlled using radiofrequency ablation